How exactly do you say happy Sunday in Italian?

 They also like to go shopping (fare compere) in big shopping centers (one-man shops are usually closed on Sundays).
-Shopping centers will be especially crowded, affollati, if it’s sales time (tempo di saldi).
+Shopping centers are especially crowded, affollati, when it’s sales time (tempo di saldi).

 To go shopping

-Other people like to watch TV (guardare la televisione) or simply read a book and relax at home (rilassarsi a casa)!
+Other people like to watch TV (guardare la televisione) or just read a book and relax at home (rilassarsi a casa)!